 The Office of Accessibility Services serves as an advocate for Florida State students with disabilities and ensures that reasonable accommodations are provided.
-Through the provision of academic accommodations, testing support, assistive technologies, accessible transportation services, coaching and a space for students to feel part of the FSU community the SDRC creates an environment of success.
-For additional information or to apply for services, go to https://dos.fsu.edu/sdrc or contact SDRC at sdrc@fsu.edu or (850) 644-9566.
+Through the provision of academic accommodations, testing support, assistive technologies, accessible transportation services, coaching and a space for students to feel part of the FSU community the OAS creates an environment of success.
+For additional information or to apply for services, go to https://dsst.fsu.edu/oas or contact OAS at oas@fsu.edu or (850) 644-9566.